Mitali10/team14/docs/index.md

 We also tried employing a combination of undersampling and oversampling to balance the distortion caused in minority class if we overpopulated it too far.
 For this we used RandomUnderSampler from the imblearn undersampling library.
 We were inspired by the approach of this article: https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification.

+## Logistic Regression:

+We chose to implement logistic regression since it is a relatively straightforward but effective classification technique that is easy to interpret, analyze and debug.
+Additionally, a supervised method utilizes all the known information and provides a good first glance into our dataset.
+Logistic regression is also widely used and well suited for the task of binary classification which aligns with our problem definition of predicting whether a transaction is fraudulent or not.

+We employed LinearRegression from the sklearn.linear_model library to implement this method.
+Additionally, for an extra layer of verification, we implemented cross validation from sklearn.model_selection and paired it with our resampling techniques (SMOTE and random undersampling) in order to find the best combination.

+## Random Forest:

+## Neural Network:

+## SVM:

 # Results

 Since our data is highly unbalanced, we cannot rely on just precision to discern how effective our model is.
 Using the terminology of positives, negatives, false and true, we define positives to be fraudulent transactions and negatives to be non-fraudulent, and true to be aligned with the ground truth and vice versa.
 For example, if our model predicts a non-fraudulent transaction to be fraudulent, it is considered a false positive.